iottly/iottly-device-agent-py/dev-docker-device-instructions.md

-# Setup and start a virtual device locally in a container:
+# Setup and start a virtual device locally in a container
-- clone this repo: `git clone https://github.com/iottly/iottly-device-agent-py.git`
+1. clone this repo: `git clone https://github.com/iottly/iottly-device-agent-py.git`
-- `cd iottly-device-agent-py`
+2. `cd iottly-device-agent-py`
-- `./start_device_unattended.sh /bin/bash`
+3. `./start_device_unattended.sh /bin/bash`
   - this will:
     - pull the required image from Docker Hub
     - build the device image as per Dockerfile
     - start a new container in interactive mode, for development convenience
   - once into the device container console:
     - copy/paste the agent install command from the previously created project (devices panel)
     - launch the command which will:
       - download the agent installer customized from your IoT project
       - check and install newly available firmware in `/var/iottly-agent/userpackageuploads`
       - register the device
       - connect the device to Iottly
     - `Ctrl C` to stop the agent
     - `./start.sh` to run it again

 On the shell you should see `JID set to: [uuid]@demobrober.iottly.org` to confirm that the service is running properly, and it successfully connected to the Iottly xmpp broker within the development (local) network.